Letheward/NoCS/01 Basic Math.md

 By default `C = 0` (Mod 12) and `C0 = 00` (Base 12)

-This study is in 12ET
+In 12ET
 After Transposing, everything will sound similar
 So Mod 12 and Base 12 in relative sense is also helpful
 When doing this we may add `Note = 0` (Mod 12) and `Note = 00` (Base 12) e.g. `E = 0`

-When analysing a particular Scale or Chord,
+When analyzing a particular Scale or Chord,
 we often ignore the absolute Pitch of Notes in them
 By default `Root Note = 0` (Mod 12) and `Lowest Root Note = 00` (Base 12)